Exploring Palm Springs [Beyond Big Brand Resorts, Golf Courses And Casinos]

 Stay: Two Bunch Palms

-Wellness classes, guided meditations, wine tastings, a steamy stone grotto, tennis, hiking trails, a meditation labyrinth, a turtle pond, a pool, native plant gardens — not to mention lots of cozy nooks under hanging plants for us to enjoy the wine and cheese we’d purchased in Temecula prior to arrival.
+This beautiful property offers a lot onsite: wellness classes, guided meditations, wine tastings, a steamy stone grotto, tennis, hiking trails, a meditation labyrinth, a turtle pond, a pool, native plant gardens — not to mention lots of cozy nooks under hanging plants for us to enjoy the wine and cheese we’d purchased in Temecula prior to arrival.

 There’s also a historical angle to the property: it was once Al Capone’s hideaway!

 While not accessible to guests, under the grounds are tunnels the gangster would use to escape the authorities.
-You can see where he used to live, and even stay in his old home if it’s available, and you have the cash to spend on the most sought after room.
+You can see where he used to live, and even stay in his old home if it’s available, and you have the cash to spend on the most sought-after room.

 If you’re really on a budget, the Red Roof Inn is also just outside of Palm Springs and starts at $60.99 per night.
 This is a great spot for solo female travelers in California who don’t have anyone to split the room rate with.